-(3) Vehicles Acquisition Program
+(1) Vehicles Acquisition Program

 Not more than 25 percent of available grant funds may be used for the purchase of vehicles.
-Of the 25 percent set aside for vehicle funding, 10 percent will be dedicated to fund ambulances.
+Of the 25 percent set aside for vehicle funding, FEMA intends to allocate 10 percent of the total Vehicle funds for ambulances.
 The allocation of vehicle funding will be distributed as equally as possible among urban, suburban, and rural community applicants.
 The remaining Vehicle Acquisition funds will be awarded competitively without regard to community classification.

-In FY 2013, fire departments, joint/regional hosts, nonaffiliated EMS organizations, and SFTAs may apply for more than one vehicle.
+In FY 2014, fire departments, joint/regional hosts, nonaffiliated EMS organizations, and SFTAs may apply for more than one vehicle.
 Requests cannot exceed the financial cap based on population listed in the application.
 If a department submits multiple types of applications, and more than one of those requests are approved, the department will be held to the same financial cap based on the population listed in the application.